rxtoolkit/utils/README.md

 ```

 ### `toConsole`
-Add a debugger to an RXJS pipeline.
+Add log an RXJS pipeline's data to the console.
 ```js
 import {from} from 'rxjs';
 import {toConsole} from '@buccaneerai/rxjs-utils';